olivercai813/email-assistant/README.md

 # Email Assistant

 An AI-powered Gmail inbox assistant that triages unread mail, decides whether each message needs a reply, and drafts responses for you to review before anything is sent.
-Built with **Google Gemini**, LangGraph, and a Streamlit dashboard.
+Built with **Google Gemini**, LangGraph, Gmail API, and a Streamlit dashboard.

 ## Features